hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/23- Terraform Functions.md

-lower: Converts a string to lowercase
+`lower`: Converts a string to lowercase